 The Games interface provides analysis of games that are part of the current slate.
 It lists the point spread, a projected score for each team, and (most importantly) a break down of each player's projected fantasy points for that game.

-This interface is a smart starting point if you have a match-up that you believe creates favorable match-ups.
+This interface is a smart starting point if you're researching a game that you believe contains favorable match-ups.
 Find an underdog, identify a consistent player on that team, then use them as a basis to build low-cost but high performing lineups.

 The Players interface dives deep into metrics